 Before this farmer harvests food, she must harvest water

 “Nothing would be possible on this land without the water.”
 Support a farmer with the gift of water this Giving Tuesday.

 Agroecology on the front lines of shifting agriculture

-Here’s how agroecology has been part of the shift to diversified food systems in countries where SeedChange works with local partners.
+Here’s how agroecology has been part of the shift to diversified food systems in countries where SeedChange works.